Pomegranate Raita (Anar Raita)

 Transfer the arils to the large jar of a high-speed blender.

-I would not recommend adding canned juice, as it will change the taste of raita.
+I would not recommend adding canned juice, as it will change the taste of the raita.
 Fresh pomegranate juice makes it taste delicious.

 Serving Suggestions